PrajnaAvidya/prompt-shaper/README.md

   - Example: `npx prompt-shaper my_template.ps.txt -i`
 - Load a previous conversation from JSON and continue in interactive mode with `-lj or --load-json`
   - Example: `npx prompt-shaper my_template.ps.txt -lj <jsonPath>`
-- Load a previous conversation from text and continue in interactive mode with `-lj or --load-text`
+- Load a previous conversation from text and continue in interactive mode with `-lt or --load-text`
   - Example: `npx prompt-shaper my_template.ps.txt -lt <jsonPath>`

 ## Examples